 Insightful and Entertaining Content Gets Attention

 Content about art and the art market is so ubiquitous today that it can be overwhelming for art lovers to understand what work is good and valid.
-As an art expert with a digital presence, you must be producing both insightful and entertaining content regularly, including blog posts, images, and now video is becoming more dominant.
+As an art expert with a digital presence, you must produce insightful and entertaining content regularly, including blog posts and images, and now video is becoming more dominant.

-The majority of content focused on art collecting in major media streams covers the higher end of the art market.
+Most of the content on art collecting in major media streams covers the higher end of the art market.
 What’s an art lover without this kind of spending power to think?

 Part of the challenge for art galleries operating in small markets is figuring out how to stand out to a distracted audience.
 It can also be difficult to continuously create new content to share that resonates with prospects more personally.
 It takes a bit of planning to get the messages on point.